tmoens/zebrafish-facility-manager/Deployment.md

 ```

 The result of this operation will be a directory called /dist/zf-client.
 You need to deploy the directory to your Web Server.
-Assuming that the
+Assuming the
 root of your web server is _/var/www/_, just deploy zf-client directory there.

 ## GMAIL Sender